awong234/CT_sim/readme.md

 # Overview

 The contents here aim to simulate encounters of animals under varied survey designs using clustered point detectors of a fixed sampling effort.
-The simulated data will be analyzed using spatial capture-recapture (with the R package `oSCR`), and occupancy modeling (R package `unmarked`).
+The simulated data will be analyzed using spatial capture-recapture and occupancy modeling.

 The output from the analyses will be compared to obtain the most effective designs for occupancy analysis, SCR analysis, and potentially both.

 # Files contained

-## functions.R

-This file will contain all of the custom functions to create a specified design, simulate data, to fetch and push tasks to be done / completed, and perform the analysis on simulated data.

-Or - consider breaking up this into several R scripts, such as one for design, one for task automation, one for simulation, etc.

 ## SCRdesignSIM.R